-Occasionally Gabby (my now almost adult imprinted duck) decides my pulling hand is a chance to practice chesting.
+Occasionally Gabby (my imprinted duck) decides my pulling hand is a chance to practice chesting.
 It’s a male form of dominance and territory fighting, using their chests to say ‘I’m bigger than you are’.
 Kind of like elk and antlers.
 And in the case of my hand Gabby is bigger now.
 Except my hand is pretty strong, so we have a good chesting bout.

 Yes it is a slow way to weed.
 But the laughter and sheer fun of weeding with the ducks makes the time and effort worth it.
 And some projects simply take time anyway.
 It will be at least until the end of this year before this area is cleared of all the buried broken tiles.
 Maybe more.
 By spring for sure.

 *Big Dig 1 – images of before and on-going (in order of progress):

 If you are interested in what we have found in our restoration garden (and home), here is a taste:

 We now have a YouTube channel which offers up weeding with the ducks videos.
 (Known as ASMR or Autonomous sensory meridian response, these are videos that are meditative in spirit, at a real time pace.)
 There are also duck, and other pets, shorts.

 View: YouTube – PumpjackPiddlewick (Please subscribe and like to help us grow the channel.)